lhoenig/fbsounds/README.md

 Default format:  **best**
 Default quality: **320K**

-To halt the script while downloading, hit **ctrl-z** for a SIGKILL.
+To halt the script while downloading, hit **CTRL-Z** for a SIGKILL.

 **IMPORTANT:** For audio conversion to work, you must have the corresponding audio codec library installed, for example lame for mp3 and libvorbis for ogg.